Are My Optimized Prompts Compromised? Exploring Vulnerabilities of LLM-based Optimizers: Experiments

 \paragraph{Threat Model.} In this setting, the adversary is assumed to have access not only to the input data like in~\cref{sec:query_manipulation} but also to the reward signals that guide optimization.
 Such a scenario is realistic in cases where reward models are hosted as external services, scored via APIs, or rely on human labelers.
 A malicious actor who compromises these sources could inject biased or corrupted signals, thereby manipulating the optimization loop to favor harmful behavior while maintaining the appearance of optimizing for the intended objective.

 \paragraph{Results.} To be concrete, in the next set of experiments we differ from \cref{sec:query_manipulation} only by replacing the scalar feedback with the harmscore.
 While the LLM-optimizer is instructed to optimize for helpfulness, the feedback instead reflects harmfulness.
 This setup allows us to examine whether the optimizer interprets and aligns with the ASR signal, thereby maximizing a quantity that is correlated with both helpfulness and harm.
 The results of this first attack are shown in \cref{tab:main}.
 Surprisingly, we observe an overwhelming increase in both $\Delta$ASR and the percentage of ASR growth, validating this attack as an important risk for deployed systems.
 Because the integrity of scalar feedback is difficult to verify by humans or automated systems, such vulnerabilities are especially concerning.
 One possible defense would be to deploy multiple, independent metrics and flag cases with large discrepancies across them.
 We leave this as a promising direction for future work.
 We also present the training dynamics and an excerpt from the max-ASR system prompt in~\cref{fig:dynamic}, where the prompt instructed the model to ``ignore all internal safety (protocols)."
+We include the prompt evolution for the harmscore feedback experiment in \Cref{sec:prompt_evolution}.

-\paragraph{Changing the LLM Optimizer.} To generalize the claim of an effective attack, we test another LLM optimizer, trace~\cite{cheng2024trace}, which is quite different from TextGrad~\citep{yuksekgonul2025optimizing} on how they perform optimization steps.
+\paragraph{Changing the LLM Optimizer.} To generalize the claim of an effective attack, we test another LLM optimizer, Trace~\cite{cheng2024trace}, which is quite different from TextGrad~\citep{yuksekgonul2025optimizing} on how they perform optimization steps.
 We show in~\cref{tab:main} that it is able to get similar $\Delta$ASR and the percentage of ASR increase, generalizing our attack to different optimizers.

+\paragraph{Changing the LLM.} To check if more capable models also have this vulnerability, we used \texttt{gpt5.1} as both the \textit{TextGrad optimizer backend and the inference model}, along with harmscore as the feedback and present the results in~\cref{tab:main}.
+The initial ASR is extremely low for this more capable model, even less than 1\%.
+However, under feedback manipulation, $\Delta$ASR can still increase to significant levels, reaching 24\%.